 IGPE acts as chief facilitator for the scheduling and administration of approved SUNY Buffalo State courses and workshops offered for graduate credit in international schools.
-IGPE-facilitated courses are not offered to or available to domestic students or candidates who do not meet Graduate School admissions requirements as outlined on the IGPE website: https://igpe.buffalostate.edu/admissions.
-The IGPE office serves as the primary point of contact and first level of review regarding most issues involving instruction, courses, workshops, and evaluative measures; however, most IGPE-facilitated activities are ultimately approved and governed by the appropriate academic dean (School of Education, School of Professions, etc.), the Graduate School, and the Office of Academic Affairs at SUNY Buffalo State.
+IGPE-facilitated courses are not available to domestic students or candidates who do not meet Graduate School admissions requirements as outlined at https://igpe.buffalostate.edu/admissions.
+The IGPE office serves as the primary point of contact and first level of review regarding most issues involving instruction, courses, workshops, and evaluative measures; however, most IGPE-facilitated activities are ultimately approved and governed by the appropriate academic dean (School of Education, etc.), the Graduate School, and the Office of Academic Affairs at SUNY Buffalo State.